Webinar

 John Jackson | Associate Principal

-John Jackson specializes in facade and building enclosure design, combining his degrees in both architecture and structural engineering.
-He applies his creative and technical skills to designing and engineering innovative enclosure systems, having worked on a wide variety of projects both domestically and abroad, with particular expertise in curtain walls, custom glazing systems, structural glass, and glass investigations.
-John is an active member of the ASTM Subcommittee E06.52 on Glass Use in Buildings and regularly lectures on building enclosure design.
-In addition, John is part of an industry research project for the Charles Pankow Foundation, led by SGH, studying thermal performance of spandrel assemblies in glazing systems, including analytical modeling and empirical testing, endeavoring to address unknowns within the industry to help inform and develop future standards and codes.
+With his background in both architecture and structural engineering, John applies his creative and technical skills in consulting and designing innovative facades and building enclosure systems.
+John has experience in a variety of diverse project types, both domestically and abroad, with particular expertise in glass curtain walls, custom glazing systems, structural glass, and glass investigations.
+John leads SGH’s Glass and Glazing Systems practice area, is an active member of ASTM Subcommittee E06.52 – Glass Use in Buildings, and regularly delivers lectures and publications on building enclosure design.